macports/macports-infrastructure/buildbot/README.md

 actual builds on the slave will be made in a separate prefix.
 Make sure this installation provides an up-to-date ports tree.

-You will need the subversion port in this prefix for tooling, as `/usr/bin/svn` will have problems validating the Subversion server certificate due to a well-known bug in Mac OS X >= 10.7.

-    sudo port install subversion

 #### 1. Install MacPorts into a new prefix